100 works of English Literature

 shows the author’s savage honesty and gift for

-44. The Age of Innocence by Edith Wharton
+storytelling at their best. - The Age of Innocence by Edith Wharton

 (1920)